seungu1108/fromage_fashion/README.md

 ### pikle file

-The format was similar to the cc3mpkl file from the image, but the project needed url data for link connections, so we added item_url in the format of capture, image, and item_url.
+The format was similar to the cc3m pkl file from the image, but the project needed url data for link connections, so we added item_url in the format of capture, image, and item_url.

-This can be seen in 'fromage/extract_img_embs.py'.
+This can be seen in `fromage/extract_img_embs.py`.

 The file is excluded because it is data from a specific company.

-The change point is that if the precision of img_emb is set to bfloat16, an error occurs, so I changed it to floor32 of lumpy and added item_url column.
+The change point is that if the precision of img_emb is set to bfloat16, an error occurs, so I changed it to float32 of numpy and added item_url column.

 The tsv file format is as follows.